 CISSP Experience Requirements

-Candidates must have a minimum of five years cumulative paid work experience in two or more of the eight domains of the CISSP CBK.
-Earning a four-year college degree or regional equivalent or an additional credential from the (ISC)² approved list will satisfy one year of the required experience.
-Education credit will only satisfy one year of experience.
+Candidates must have a minimum of five years cumulative, full-time experience in two or more of the eight domains of the current CISSP Exam Outline.
+Earning a post-secondary degree (bachelors or masters) in computer science, information technology (IT) or related fields may satisfy up to one year of the required experience or an additional credential from the ISC2 approved list may satisfy up to one year of the required experience.
+Part-time work and internships may also count towards the experience requirement.

-Your work experience must fall within two or more of the eight domains of the (ISC)² CISSP CBK:
+Your work experience must fall within two or more of the eight domains of the ISC2 CISSP Exam Outline:

 - Domain 1.
 Security and Risk Management

 - Domain 3.
 Security Architecture and Engineering

 - Domain 5.
 Identity and Access Management (IAM)

 - Domain 6.
 Security Assessment and Testing

 Full-Time Experience: Your work experience is accrued monthly.
 Thus, you must have worked a minimum of 35 hours/week for four weeks in order to accrue one month of work experience.

 Part-Time Experience: Your part-time experience cannot be less than 20 hours a week and no more than 34 hours a week.

 - 1040 hours of part-time = 6 months of full time experience